BpaLabTHCologne/bpa_lab_docs/README.md

 In this section questions on architecture are raised and decisions recorded.

-Decision 1: MQQT broker to decouple process applications and controller (Done)
+Decision 1: MQQT broker for communication between process applications and controller (decision done)
+Justification: decoupling, protocol common in IOT field

-Decision 2: In BPMN we use Message Send Tasks and  Message Receive Task to model inter-process communication (Done)
+Decision 2: Model inter-process communication in BPMN by Message Send Tasks and Message Receive Task (decision done)
+Justification: Tasks offer use of boundary events e.g. to handle errors triggered by job workers

-Decision 3: MQQT Broker to implement messages between processes and process application - see manufacturing prototype (Done)
+Decision 3: MQQT Broker to implement messages between processes and process application - see manufacturing prototype (decision done)
+Justification: to have simple solution and be aligned with process application - process control communication

-Decision 4: Using the self-managed version of Camunda 8 and Docker compose Camunda 8 CORE  (Done)
+Decision 4: Using the self-managed version of Camunda 8 and Docker compose Camunda 8 core  (decision done)
+Justification: avoid interferences between members during development phase; development environment identical to production environment; note: performance with docker and number of containers to be verified

-Decision 5: Use JobWorker to send emails (template by order management team) (In progress)
+Decision 5: Use JobWorker to send emails (template by order management team) (in alignment)
+Justifications: issues with SendGrid Connector; existing solution in project

-Decision 6: Use JobWorker for database transatcion and mysql (template by order management team) (In progress)
+Decision 6: Use JobWorker for database transaction and mysql database in docker container (template by order management team) (in alignment)
+Justifications: existing solution in project

 ## deployment diagram
 UML deployment diagram